How to Add Social Media Icons to an Email Signature

 There are two primary ways to make this connection.
 The method you choose depends on your technical comfort level and the degree of control you need.

-1. Direct HubSpot Integration (The Simpler Way): HubSpot offers a native integration with the Facebook ads tool.
+1. Direct HubSpot Integration (The Simplest Way): HubSpot offers a native integration with the Facebook ads tool.
 You can connect your ad account directly within HubSpot's settings.
 This allows you to sync lead data automatically and attribute contacts to ads.
 It's a great starting point if you're looking for simplicity and don't need highly granular tracking.
-However, it can sometimes be a bit of a "black box" and offers less customization.

 2. Google Tag Manager (The More Robust Way): Using Google Tag Manager (GTM) gives you a level of precision and flexibility that direct integrations often lack.
 With GTM, you can create a system that "listens" for a HubSpot form submission and then tells your Facebook Pixel to fire a "Lead" event.
 While it requires a few more setup steps, it’s the gold standard for reliable conversion tracking.
 This method gives you full control, allows you to track very specific forms, and works universally across your entire digital marketing stack.
 For these reasons, we’ll be focusing on the GTM method in this guide.